 New Faces of an Ancient People

-Penn State is hosting the 12th annual "New Faces of an Ancient People Traditional American Indian Powwow" Saturday, April 2 and Sunday, April 3, 2016, at Mount Nittany Middle School.
+Penn State is hosting the 13th annual "New Faces of an Ancient People Traditional American Indian Powwow" in April 2017 at Mount Nittany Middle School.

 Admission is free and the public is invited to attend.

 A traditonal American Indian powwow is a contemporary social gathering and celebration of community featuring American Indian drum music and songs, Native American dance, and Native American foods, as well as American Indian vendors showing and selling their arts and crafts.
 This powwow is recognized as one of the finest family friendly events available in the State College Area.